sergeshustoff/dikt/README.md

 ### @Create

 Magical annotation that tells compiler plugin to generate method body using returned type's primary constructor.
-Function parameters are used as provided dependencies, as well as anything inside parameters of types provided in @UseModules annotation and anything inside containing module.
+Function parameters are used as provided dependencies, as well as anything inside parameters of types provided in @UseModules annotation and anything inside containing class.

 #### Example: